US aluminum group files trade complaint against China

-American aluminum producers have filed a complaint accusing Chinese smelters of exporting at improperly low prices in the first case of its kind for the administration of President Donald Trump.
+China appealed to Washington on Friday to refrain from imposing sanctions on Chinese aluminum suppliers after U.S. producers filed a complaint against them in the Trump administration's first trade case.

-An industry group, the Aluminum Association, said it filed the case Thursday with U.S. regulators accusing Chinese producers of receiving improper subsidies and selling at unfairly low prices that hurt foreign competitors.
-It asked the government to impose anti-dumping duties of 38 percent to 134 percent on aluminum foil for consumer and industrial uses.
+An industry group, the Aluminum Association, accused Chinese producers of selling at unfairly low prices that hurt foreign competitors in the case filed Thursday.
+It asked the U.S. Commerce Department to impose anti-dumping duties of 38 percent to 134 percent on aluminum foil for consumer and industrial uses.

+"China hopes that the U.S. side will not resort to trade remedies," a Commerce Ministry official, Wang Hejun, said in a statement.
+"We hope the two countries can resolve the concerns of both industries through dialogue and hope the U.S. Department of Commerce will exercise caution and avoid harming mutual benefit."

 A flood of low-cost Chinese aluminum exports has pushed global prices so low that U.S. and European smelters are closing.
-Producers say thousands of jobs are in jeopardy.
+Producers say thousands of jobs are at risk.

 Trump promised during his campaign to raise duties on Chinese imports to offset what he was unfair action by Beijing but has yet to take action.